nextflow-io/nf-hack17/ISSUE_TEMPLATE.md

 #### Computing resources:

-A roughly esistimation of the number and type of [AWS instances](https://aws.amazon.com/ec2/instance-types/) needed (if applicable).
+A rough estimation of the number and type of [AWS instances](https://aws.amazon.com/ec2/instance-types/) needed (if applicable).

 #### Project Lead: